-Based on its review, the Public Staff has determined the utilities' update reports meet the requirement of the rule.
-The Public Staff's recommendation that the Commission find that the utilities' IRP updates comply with the requirements of R8-60(k) should not be construed to indicate that the Public Staff endorses any input or assumption utilized by any of the utilities in the development of their IRP updates or any forecast or plan.
-The Public Staff's recommendation simply indicates that the utilities have complied with all of the requirements of the rule for the purposes of the update year, and that the information utilized by the utilities appear to be reasonable for planning purposes.
+Based on its review, the Public Staff has determined that DENC's update report meets the requirement of R8-60(k) and that the 2021 Duke IRP Update Filing complies with the June 29 Order.
+The Public Staff's determination that the IRP updates comply with R8-60(k) or the June 29 Order, as applicable, should not be construed to indicate that the Public Staff endorses any input or assumption utilized by any of the utilities in the development of their IRP updates or any forecast or plan.
+The Public Staff's recommendation simply indicates that the utilities have complied with all of the requirements of the rule or the June 29 Order, as applicable, for the purposes of the update year, and that the information utilized by the utilities appear to be reasonable for planning purposes.

-Respectfully submitted, this the 7th day of November, 2019.
+Respectfully submitted, this the 1st day of November, 2021.